contentful/contentful-export/README.md

 ### Output

 #### `exportDir` [string] [default: current process working directory]
-Defines the path for storing the export json file
+Defines the path for storing the export JSON file

 #### `saveFile` [boolean] [default: true]
-Save the export as a json file
+Save the export as a JSON file

 #### `contentFile` [string]
 The filename for the exported data